The stock market goes up and goes down. Think YOYO.

 These downturns are described in a very nonchalant manner: paper losses.
-A paper loss is really not a loss, is it?
-In reality they are correct in the fact that a loss (or gain) cannot occur until the asset is converted to value.
+A paper loss is not a loss.
+In reality, they are correct in the fact that a loss (or gain) cannot occur until the asset is converted to value.
 At that time the real value of the asset becomes a hard asset.

 Paper losses are not real losses, are they?
 But what if these funds are important?
 What if your financial future is dependent on this not-real money becoming real?
 Is your life affected by paper losses?